airladon/FigureOne/docs/api/tutorials/intro.md

 To attach a figure to a HTML document:

-* A HTML `div` element is required which FigureOne will attach the drawing canvas to.
-By default FigureOne will look for a `div` with `id=figureOneContainer`.
-A custom ID can also be specificed.
+* The HTML document needs a `div` element to which FigureOne will attach the drawing canvas to.
+By default FigureOne will look for a `div` with ID `'figureOneContainer'`.
+A custom ID can be specificed if desired or more than one figure in the document will be created.
-* The FigureOne library needs to be loaded either from a public CDN (like below), or from a local source
+* The FigureOne library `figureone.min.js` needs to be loaded either from a public CDN (like below), or from a local source
-* A JavaScript file that creates the figure, adds elements to it needs to be loaded and executed.
+* A JavaScript file (in this case `index.js`) that creates the figure, and adds elements to it needs to be loaded and executed.

 ```html
 <!-- index.html -->